t0mg/wordclock/software/README.md

 ## Release binaries

-If you are not interested in modifying the source code, you can find prebuilt binaries [here](https://github.com/t0mg/wordclock/releases) that can be flashed ESP32 with [esptool.py](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html).
+If you are not interested in modifying the source code, you can find prebuilt binaries [here](https://github.com/t0mg/wordclock/releases) that can be flashed on your ESP32 with [esptool.py](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html).

 ## Build with PlatformIO